astraut-solutions/easy-risk-register/docs/index.md

 Easy Risk Register is a privacy-first risk management app backed by **Supabase (Postgres)** and accessed via **serverless APIs** (`/api/*` on Vercel).
 It supports **audit evidence preparation for ISO 27001 / SOC 2** (it does not provide certification).

 Core risk register data is stored server-side (workspace-scoped with Supabase RLS).
-The browser stores only non-authoritative UI state (for example filters/settings) plus the Supabase session token.
+The browser stores non-authoritative UI state (for example filters and cached preferences) plus the Supabase session token; selected preferences (e.g. tooltips/onboarding) also sync to the workspace when available.

 ## Start here